-- no new investments will be made, - any existing investments that can be recalled at no cost will be recalled, - and full consideration will be given to the recall of any other existing investments.
+- no new investments will be made. - any existing investments that can be recalled at no cost will be recalled, - and full consideration will be given to the recall of any other existing investments. depending on the nature of the investment, and the nature of any concerns that may arise as to the credit worthiness of the counterparty.